 How, and under which circumstances, the organisation will communicate with employees and their relatives, key interested parties and emergency contacts.

-Provide information relating to essential stakeholders, including their contact details.
+Provide information relating to essential stakeholders, including their contact information.

 - Document owner, approver and change history record